LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 deploying an application while normal and debug modes are used when developing an application.
-Compiling code in optimal mode enables several optimizations, notably use of :term:`static binding` whenever enough information is available at compile time.
+Compiling code in optimal mode enables several optimizations, notably use of :term:`static binding` whenever enough information is available at compile-time.
 In debug mode, most optimizations are turned off and the code is instrumented to generate :ref:`debug events <debugging_events>` that enable developer tools such as the :doc:`command-line debugger <../devtools/debugger>` and the